ankitects/faqs/src/what-spaced-repetition-algorithm.md

 additional days will be added to the current interval, as described in a [previous FAQ.](https://faqs.ankiweb.net/due-times-after-a-break.html)

-In FSRS, once a card is graduated, it gets assigned DSR values.
+In FSRS, once a card is reviewed at least once, it gets assigned DSR values.

 If you press…​